-- New users: establish an account; when you establish an account, an automated email will be sent to you with your account password.
-We strongly recommend that each organization establish only one account, which will allow access to all applications, reports, and drafts in one location.
+- New users: will need to establish an account before accessing the application.
 Be sure to use an email address that is monitored and that a record of that email address and password is kept.

 - Please note, if you if you have applied online to the Davis Conservation Foundation, you should use the same login information for the Davis Family Foundation.